 - simple management and comparability of results by application of database

-An extension of the impedance tube to the transmission tube (AED 1200 + analysis software AED 1401) allows the determination of the characteristic absorber values (wave number and characteristic impedance), the transmission coefficient and the sound insulation (transmission loss) by applying the Two-Load Method or the Two-Source Method (Transmission Matrix Method).
+An extension of the impedance tube to the transmission tube (AED 1200 + analysis software AED 1401) allows the determination of the characteristic absorber values (wave number and characteristic impedance), the transmission coefficient and the sound insulation (transmission loss) by applying the Two-Load Method with 4 microphones according to ASTM E2611 (Transmission Matrix Method).

-On such basis, the insertion loss of mufflers (see software for acoustic design of mufflers AED 8001 – AcoustiCalc®) and the diffuse sound absorption coefficient (see software for acoustic design of sound absorbers AED 3001 – AcoustiCalc® Absorber, comparison to measurements in the reverberation chamber according to DIN EN ISO 354, especially rated sound absorption coefficient of the material according to DIN EN ISO 11654) can be computed directly (see overview measuring systems vs. analysis software).
+On such basis, the insertion loss of mufflers (see software for acoustic design of mufflers AED 8001 – AcoustiCalc® Silencer) and the diffuse sound absorption coefficient (see software for acoustic design of sound absorbers AED 3001 – AcoustiCalc® Absorber, comparison to measurements in the reverberation chamber according to DIN EN ISO 354, especially rated sound absorption coefficient of the material according to DIN EN ISO 11654) can be computed directly (see overview measuring systems vs. analysis software).

 Compression specimen holder for impedance tube

 As of now, a novel compression specimen holder extends the application range of the impedance tube, transmission tube and the airflow resistivity meter AED 300 – AcoustiFlow®.

 The specimen holder can be adjusted in length nearly continuously and allows the defined compression of cylindrical specimens and fills to measure the sound absorption coefficient, characteristic absorber values, transmission loss and the airflow resistance.
 Also, thin fabrics as well as multi-layer systems can be installed with control.